labdesk-lims/labdesk.community/README.md

 Read more about the requirements running labdesk which are available at our documentation https://labdesk.net/documentation

 # Licence
-LABDESK LIMS and its components are available as free software.
-Further information is available at: https://labdesk.net/licence/
+Feel free to download and test LABDESK LIMS and its components free of charge.
+Further information on licensing is available at: https://labdesk.net/licence/